-- A UML component is a building block of the system.
+• A UML component is a building block of the system.
 It is represented as a rectangle with a tabbed rectangle symbol inside

-- Components have different lifetimes:

-- Some exist only at design time

-- Classes, associations

-- Others exist until compile time

-- Source code, pointers

-- Some exist at link or only at runtime

-- Linkable libraries, executables, addresses

-- The Hardware/Software Mapping addresses dependencies and distribution issues of UML components during system design.
+The Hardware/Software Mapping addresses dependencies and distribution issues of UML components during system design.

 Two New UML Diagram Types